Raging Sun, Raging Sky: Reception

-Jay Weissberg from Variety (magazine) states in 2009, "The power of desire has rarely been so ravishingly lensed" but "without dialogue and awash in naked male-on-male couplings", it would be difficult to sell the film to audiences.
+Jay Weissberg from Variety states in 2009, "The power of desire has rarely been so ravishingly lensed" but "without dialogue and awash in naked male-on-male couplings", it would be difficult to sell the film to audiences.
 Armond White from New York Press on 10 June 2009 noted "[Director] Hernández further develops his ideas on form, romanticism and spirituality.
 His images are beautiful and intriguing enough to win the popular audience he deserves".